IndraNeelMulakaloori/ENPM661_Project_3_phase_2/README.md

      end_x = 585, end_y = 0
     ``

 5. The program will then output **Planning Path...**.
 Wait until the program outputs the final path **Goal Reached**.
-It will also return the time taken for completion.
+It will also return the time taken for completion and visualises the path.
-6. When **Program Finished** is output to the terminal, the terminal starts to execute `ROS Publisher` to publish the `wheel RPM's` to Gazebo/Falcon Simualtors.
+6. When **Program Finished** is output to the terminal, it will print the `end_x , end_y` and the wheel RPM's.

 **Gazebo Simulation**:
+1) Launch the Gazebo simulation : `ros2 launch turtlebot3_project3 competition_world.launch.py`
+2) Run the publisher script : `ros2 run turtlebot3_project3 path_plan_follow.py `
+3) Input the coordinates, wheel RPM's , clearance as prompted
+4) The script will execute if a path is found and starts to publish the wheel RPM's to the Gazebo.
+5) The simulation starts.
 **Expected Time to Execute Program**:
 The longest paths that span the whole map take `~3 minutes`.

-Link To Code on GitHub:
+Link To Code on GitHub: https://github.com/IndraNeelMulakaloori/ENPM661_Project_3_phase_2

 2D Path Plan video: https://youtu.be/yOOYC23qgDg